Most loyalty programs don’t fail because customers opt out.

 Enrollment numbers can be misleading.
 A large loyalty base does not guarantee engagement, and engagement is what actually drives revenue.

-The strongest loyalty programs are measured by how often customers interact with them naturally.
 When rewards fit into existing behavior, participation increases without constant reminders or promotions.
 When loyalty requires effort, even generous incentives struggle to perform.

 Customers don’t want to work for loyalty.
 They want loyalty to work for them.

-Why Modern Customers Opt for Ease
+Why Modern Customers Choose Ease

 If loyalty feels slower or more complicated than the rest of the experience, customers disengage.
 The value may still be there, but the effort outweighs the perceived benefit.

-How Shopr Removes the Work From Loyalty
+How Shopr Removes the Friction From Loyalty

-Shopr is built to eliminate the friction that causes participation to drop.
 Instead of asking customers to track points or wait to redeem rewards, Shopr delivers value at the moment of engagement.
 Rewards are immediate, relevant, and tied to everyday spending.

-Customers don’t need to remember to come back later or manage a separate rewards balance.
-The value is clear and usable right away.
+Customers don’t need to remember to come back later or manage a separate balance.
+The value is visible and usable right away.

 Loyalty Should Reduce Effort, Not Add to It